King Meets Pope Francis, Reaffirms Jordan's Commitment To Its Religious, Historical Role In Safeguarding Jerusalem's Holy Sites

 The King called on the international community to maintain support for UNRWA to enable it to provide humanitarian services in accordance with its UN mandate.

-His Majesty reiterated that the only way to reach just and comprehensive peace is through the two-state solution that guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines with East Jerusalem as its capital.
+His Majesty reiterated that the only way to reach just and comprehensive peace is through the two-state solution that guarantees the establishment of an independent Palestinian state on the 4 June 1967 lines with East Jerusalem as its capital, according to the statement.

 Legal Disclaimer: